Scenario at hand

 client_secret: REQUIRED.
 The client secret.
 The client MAY omit the parameter if the client secret is an empty string. (source: RFC 6749, section 2.3.1)

 We have the

 client_id on the server side, but we can’t trust it, not according to the specification, because as we’ve already mentioned we can’t use this identifier alone for client authentication and even if we tried some clever (aka very easy to get it wrong without knowing it) authentication mechanism, there’s also:

 The authorization server MAY establish a client authentication method with public clients.
 However, the authorization server MUST NOT rely on public client authentication for the purpose of identifying the client. (source: RFC 6749, section 2.3)

 It seems we’re out of luck, but there’s still:

 When client authentication is not possible, the authorization server SHOULD employ other means to validate the client’s identity — for example, by requiring the registration of the client redirection URI or enlisting the resource owner to confirm identity. (source: RFC 6749, section 10.1)

 We did have the resource owner participation during the request so we can argue that the client is a well-known application (the resource owner at least trusted it enough to provide their password) and rely on the provided

 client_id to apply some conditional logic to the request.
 Okay, that settles it!

-However, be sure to still treat this as a non-authenticated client so any conditional logic should not do anything that can be considered risky within the context of public clients.
-For example, returning refresh tokens would still be a big no no!
-And of course, use this grant only if absolutely necessary.
+However, be sure to still treat this as a non-authenticated client so any conditional logic should not do anything that can be considered risky within the context of public clients and of course, use this grant only if absolutely necessary.